 Imalent MS03 review | powerful flashlight

-Imalent is a brand well known for its innovative products and pushing the flashlight boundaries.
+Imalent is a brand well known for its innovative products and for pushing the flashlight boundaries.
 The newest Imalent MS03 is a palm-sized EDC flashlight with astonishing performance.
 It contains three Cree XHP70.2 emitters and is powered by one 21700 Li-ion battery.

 This small light can reach a maximum output of 13,000 lumens and a beam distance of 324 meters!